sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 ## Network access

-You need to make the main web server accessible over the network to external users.
+To enable external users to access the main web server, it is necessary to configure it to be reachable over the network.

-As part of our base configuration, the [sourcegraph-frontend](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/base/frontend/sourcegraph-frontend.Ingress.yaml) has ingress installed with the default ingress rules (see comments to restrict it to a specific host).
+As part of our base configuration, the [sourcegraph-frontend](https://github.com/sourcegraph/deploy-sourcegraph/blob/master/base/frontend/sourcegraph-frontend.Ingress.yaml) has implemented ingress with the default ingress rules.

 ### Ingress controller